Doug Dawson

-Douglas Arlin Dawson (born December 27, 1961) is an American former professional football guard for 11 seasons in the National Football League (NFL) in the 1980s and 1990s.
+Douglas Arlin Dawson (born December 27, 1961) is an American former professional football player who was a guard for 11 seasons in the National Football League (NFL) in the 1980s and 1990s.
 Dawson played college football for the Texas Longhorns, receiving All-American and Academic All-American honors as a senior, and was selected by the St. Louis Cardinals in the second round of the 1984 NFL draft.
 He also played for the Houston Oilers and Cleveland Browns.